stijn-dejongh/lovecraft_public_domain/raw_converts/ms.md

 clothes, and had a peculiar smile on its face.
 This time Henry didn't stop to do any touching, but beat it straight for the village, Mountain Top, you know.
 Of course he asked questions--but they did not get him very far.
-He found he was on a ticklish subject, for the natives only shook their heads, crossed their fingers, and muttered something about a &lsquo;Mad Dan'--whoever he was.
+He found he was on a ticklish subject, for the natives only shook their heads, crossed their fingers, and muttered something about a "Mad Dan'--whoever he was.

    "It was too much for Jackson, so he came home weeks ahead of his planned